jon-williamson/jon-williamson.github.io/projects/isr.markdown

 <img style="float: right;" src="images/ISR.jpg" alt="" width="300"  />What is the best way to evaluate whether an intervention works?
 Orthodox ‘evidence-based’ evaluation methods review certain kinds of studies (especially randomised trials) but exclude other relevant evidence (such as mechanistic studies and views of stakeholders).

-This project will apply a new philosophical theory of causal enquiry, Evidential Pluralism, to provide systematic foundations for a broader approach to evidence review—one that includes a diverse range of evidence from across disciplines.
+This project will apply an emerging philosophical theory of causal enquiry, [Evidential Pluralism](https://blogs.kent.ac.uk/evidential-pluralism/), to provide systematic foundations for a broader approach to evidence review—one that includes a diverse range of evidence from across disciplines.
 This approach promises better informed and more inclusive evaluations.
 A new review of the effectiveness of face-mask mandates will help to test the approach.

 This project is supported by the new [UKRI interdisciplinary scheme](https://www.ukri.org/news/first-projects-from-ukris-new-interdisciplinary-scheme-announced/) and runs for 2 years from 16th January 2025.